 Once scientists asked the question and it was not an obvious

-question the answer was obvious.
-Where are the main ingredients
+question the answer was plain.
+Where are the most important ingredients

 of climate?
 Not in the Earth's tenuous atmosphere, but in the oceans.